No-Country/s10-13-m-express-next/apiReadme.md

 POST /auth/verify
 ```

-If the session is valid, you will receive a `200 OK` response with the user object, otherwise you will receive a `401 Unauthorized` response.
+If the session is valid, you will receive a `200 OK` response, otherwise you will receive a `401 Unauthorized` response.

 ---